taha-ouroui/Minesweeper-JavaScript/README.md

 # Minesweeper-JavaScript

-a Minesweeper game made using javascript
+a Budget-friendly Minesweeper game made using javascript.